Smokin out the Window: Production and release

 "Smokin Out The Window" was written by Mars, .Paak and Dernst Emile II.
 The track was produced by Mars and D'Mile; Mars played guitar and was in charge of the percussion, while D'Mile played bass and piano.
-Ella Feingold played vibraphone and Bootsy Collins's voice was recorded by Tobe Donohue at Rehab Studio in Cincinnati, Ohio.
+Ella Feingold played the vibraphone and Bootsy Collins's voice was recorded by Tobe Donohue at Rehab Studio in Cincinnati, Ohio.
 Homer Steinweiss played drums, which were recorded by Jens Jungkurth at The Legendary Diamond Mine, Long Island City, New York.
 In the horn section, Kameron Whalum played trombone, Marc Franklin played trumpet, Kirk Smothers played alto and bari saxophone, and Lannie McMillan played tenor saxophone.
 These were recorded by Boo Mitchell at Royal Studios in Memphis, Tennessee.
 Blake Espy, Emma Kummrow and Christopher Jusell played violin with Natasha Colkett, Tess Varley and Luigi Mazzocchi.
 Jonathan Kim and Yoshihiko Nakano played viola and Glenn Fischbach played cello.
 Larry Gold arranged and conducted strings at Milkboy Studios, Philadelphia, Pennsylvania, while Jeff Chestek recorded.
 Charles Moniz, with engineering assistant Alex Resoagli, engineered and recorded the song at Shampoo Press & Curl Studios.
 Serban Ghenea mixed "Smokin Out The Window" at MixStar Studios in Virginia Beach; John Hanes served as the mix engineer and Bryce Bordone as mixing assistant.
 The track was mastered by Randy Merrill at Sterling Sound, NYC.

 On November 5, 2021, "Smokin Out The Window" was released by Aftermath Entertainment and Atlantic Records as the third single from An Evening with Silk Sonic in several countries via digital download and streaming services.
 On the same date, Warner Music Group issued the track for radio airplay in Italy.
 On November 8, 2021, Atlantic sent the track to American adult contemporary, hot adult contemporary and modern adult contemporary radio stations, and a day later to US contemporary hit radio.
 On January 28, 2022, a CD single with the original version of the song was released in several countries.
+"Smokin Out The Window" was also included on Mars's first compilation album, Collaborations (2026).